DataDog/documentation/content/en/real_user_monitoring/browser/collecting_browser_errors.md

 Front-end errors are collected with Real User Monitoring (RUM).
 The error message and stack trace are included when available.

 ## Error Origins
-Front-end errors are split in 4 different categories depending on their `error.origin`:
+Front-end errors are split into four different categories depending on their `error.origin`:

 - **network**: XHR or Fetch errors resulting from AJAX requests.
-Specific attributes to network errors can be found [in the documentation][1].
+Specific attributes to network errors can be found [in the network errors documentation][1].
 - **source**: Unhandled exceptions or unhandled promise rejections (source-code related).
 - **console**: `console.error()` API calls.
 - **custom**: Errors sent with the [RUM `addError` API][2] default to `custom`.

-## Error attributes
+## Error Attributes

 For information about the default attributes for all RUM event types, see [Data Collected][3].
 For information about configuring for sampling, global context, or custom user actions, see [Advanced Configuration][4].